 An important event in the school marketing calendar is the annual school open day designed to promote admissions and encourage prospective parents to take a look around your school.

-So, how can you conduct a successful school open day and achieve your admissions goals in a socially distanced world?
+But, the question is, how do you conduct a successful school open day and achieve your admissions goals in a socially distanced world?